 Water is one of the biggest threats to your home.
 It's also a top cause for home insurance claims.
 Homeowners insurance can cover some water damage from things like burst pipes, appliance failures, accidental leaks, and storm damage.
-However, standard home insurance does not typically cover regional flooding to homes and basements from weather events like hurricanes.
+However, standard home insurance does not typically cover regional flooding to homes and basements from weather events like hurricanes unless you have special coverage.
 These events call for a separate policy.
 Water damage due to a lack of maintenance is not covered either.
 The average expense for basement flood remediation ranges from $3,000 to $10,000, but more substantial flood restoration can cost upwards of $25,000: a good reason to learn how to prevent basement flooding!

 Why do home basements flood?